Waypoint Park Next Phase Development

 Jennifer D

-JenD almost 3 years ago
+JenD over 3 years ago

 You haven't really mentioned the number of restrooms there will be down here and that is a concern area for me as a woman with interstitial cystitis.
 There are usually too long of a wait for restrooms, especially women's (public buildings offer men more toilets + urinals than they do for women, and it takes longer to use stalls).
 The metal toilet room you showed in the presentation that will be at the new park doesn't seem safe to me as it would be easy for people to peek in.
 That would make me uncomfortable.

-AP almost 3 years ago
+AP over 3 years ago

 I know I, and the nearly 500 members of the Whatcom Disc Golf Club, would really appreciate and use a couple of disc golf baskets to practice on and enjoy the waterway.
 If you want this area to be used and not abused by those looking for a place to shoot up, disc golf would be a great option.

-Mikkel H almost 3 years ago
+Mikkel H over 3 years ago

 I like the games idea a lot, and the overlooks if they actually overlook something interesting...

-Starflower almost 3 years ago
+Starflower over 3 years ago

 Hi there,